11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

 “Over both the five, three and two year annualized period, AI/machine learning hedge funds have outperformed both traditional quants and the average global hedge fund delivering annualized gains of 7.35%, 9.57% and 10.56% respectively over these periods.”

-The application of AI in the hedge fund industry is still at an early stage – with some hedge fund managers utilizing AI as a partial input into their trading process (retaining their discretionary control over investing and risk management) whilst others, what we call ‘pure AI hedge funds’, have outsourced both the trading and risk management aspect to the machine with minimal input from the fund manager.
+The application of AI in the hedge fund industry is still at an early stage – with some hedge fund managers utilizing AI as a partial input into their trading process, others, what are called ‘pure Ai hedge funds’, have outsourced both the trading and risk management aspect to Ai with minimal input from the fund manager.

 Kuang-Hsun Shih wrote a doctorate dissertation at Nova Southeastern University titled “Taiwanese High-Tech Stocks: Using Artificial Neural Networks to Test Weak-Form Market Efficiency in the Taiwan Electronic Index and to Develop an Evaluation Model of Investment Strategy in Taiwanese Stock Markets” in 2003.